The travel industry is abuzz with chatter about a merger between travel powerhouses, Stella* and Jetset.

 Get Crikey FREE to your inbox every weekday morning with the Crikey Worm.

 My internal alarm bell isn’t going off in the case of this proposed merger and I don’t think consumers should feel alarmed either.
 I base this on three main reasons: stability, choices and ease.

-Firstly, I think it will actually help reduce the risk to the consumer by creating a stronger and more stable competitor in the market place.
+First, I think it will actually help reduce the risk to the consumer by creating a stronger and more stable competitor in the marketplace.
 Stella lost a swag of money last year, and this isn’t healthy for consumers.
 (Ansett collapse anyone?)
 If the merger results in a stronger travel industry, everyone wins.

 Thirdly, the travel industry is a relatively easy industry to enter.
 The barriers to entry are low and new players are always emerging.
 New entrants are often leaner competitors than incumbents and can quickly carve out a place in the market.
 You only have to look at the success of Wotif and Webjet to appreciate this!
 Plus, suppliers support new entrants because they create competition in the market for their products.

 In today’s globalised world “consolidation” has become a bit of a dirty word.
 No one needs to wash their mouth out in this case.
 In my opinion, the merger doesn’t impact the consumers and so long as that remains the case and people buy holidays, I’m a happy man!

 * Most Aussie travellers would know Stella’s key businesses, Harvey World Travel and Travelscene American Express.
 Jetset has three main businesses, Jetset, Travelworld and Qantas holidays.